 Volunteer Opportunities for Alumni and Families

 More than 40,000 Denison University alumni and family members are connected through our love of the college and the relationships forged on The Hill.

 There are lots of ways to stay connected and support Denison, and here are four key ways to get started.

-Listed below are several engaging and worthwhile ways for alumni and families to volunteer.
-You can sign up here for any of these opportunities.
+Listed below are several additional impactful opportunities for alumni and families to get involved.
+Sign up for these opportunities or to learn more.

 For alumni and family members

-If you’re an alum, parent, or family member interested in helping to promote Denison in your hometown, please consider volunteering as an Admission Ambassador.
+Alumni, parents, and family members interested in helping to promote Denison in your communities, please consider volunteering as an Admission Ambassador.